Particular/docs.particular.net/nservicebus/operations/performance-counters.md

 ## NServiceBus performance counters

 NServiceBus includes several performance counters.
-They are installed under the `NServiceBus` category.
+They are installed in the `NServiceBus` category.

 Since all performance counters in Windows are exposed via Windows Management Instrumentation (WMI), it is very straightforward to pull this information into the existing monitoring infrastructure.